If the answers to your questions cannot be found on this page, please contact us.

 Radio Producers – please see our Submission Guidelines.

 Q. “Which grassroots groups do you collaborate with?”

-A. Each Making Contact program description contains the contact information of the grassroots groups that contributed to that program.
-This means that our Archives are a Rolodex, including web links to the hundreds of groups we have worked with over the years.
+A. Each Making Contact program description contains links to the grassroots groups that are highlighted to that program.
+This means that our Archives are a treasure trove, including web links to the hundreds of groups we have worked with over the years.

 Q. “What is your theme music?”

-A. “Bullethead” from the Charlie Hunter Trio’s album, Bing, Bing, Bing! used to be our theme no we feature collages composed by Kaitlin Prest and producers choose other music to set the mood for each episode.
+A. “Bullethead” from the Charlie Hunter Trio’s album, Bing, Bing, Bing! used to be our theme now we feature collages composed by Kaitlin Prest and producers choose other music to set the mood for each episode.

 Q. “Where are you located?”

 A. We are a mostly virtual organization but we are in a co-working space with a small studio in downtown Oakland, California.
 Contact us if you’d like to visit our studios.